FREE 2-5 Day Shipping On All Orders Over £10 | Use code TRYHAMMERNUT for 15% off your first order

 Tags:

-The answer is simple: Less is best.
+The answer is simple: less is best.

 That’s why I developed the Minimum Calories Per Hour (MCPH) approach.

-What’s the right amount?
+So what’s the right amount?

-• 100–180 calories per hour for most athletes
+• 100–180 calories per hour

-This range supports performance while:
+This range supports performance while also:

-• Reducing cramping risks
+• lowering cramping risk

-• Encouraging fat metabolism for long-lasting energy
+• encouraging fat metabolism for steady, long-lasting energy

-The bottom line:
+The bottom line

 Less is best.
-Start low, adjust if needed and keep it simple.
+Start low, adjust if needed, and keep it simple.

 Hammer on.